Svend Brodersen

-Svend Arvid Stanislaw Brodersen (born 22 March 1997) is a German professional footballer who plays as a goalkeeper for club, Fagiano Okayama.
+Svend Arvid Stanislaw Brodersen (born 22 March 1997) is a German professional footballer who plays as a goalkeeper for club Kawasaki Frontale.

 Club career

 Brodersen made his professional debut for FC St. Pauli in the 2.
 Bundesliga on 8 February 2019, starting in the away match against 1.
 FC Köln, which finished as a 4–1 loss.

 Brodersen joined struggling J1 League side Yokohama in the summer of 2021, making his debut in a 2–0 home win against Nagoya Grampus.

-On 2 January 2024, Brodersen joined to J2 League club, Fagiano Okayama for 2024 season.
-On 7 December 2024, Brodersen was brought his club secure promotion to J1 League for the first time in their history from next season after defeat Vegalta Sendai 2-0 in promotion play-off final.
+On 2 January 2024, Brodersen joined J2 League club Fagiano Okayama for the 2024 season.
+On 7 December 2024, Brodersen helped his club secure promotion to the J1 League for the first time in their history after defeating Vegalta Sendai 2-0 in the promotion play-off final.
+He was inducted into the 2024 J2 League team of the season for his efforts.

+After two seasons with Fagiano Okayama, Brodersen joined Kawasaki Frontale in December 2025.

 International career

 Brodersen was included in Germany's squad for the 2017 FIFA U-20 World Cup in South Korea.
 He made two appearances in the group stage, along with the round of 16 match against Zambia, in which Germany were eliminated with a 4–3 loss after extra time.